-Come visit our new farm store and follow our daily adventures on our Facebook page !
+Come visit our farm store (click here for directions) and follow our daily adventures on our Facebook page !

-At our Farm Store, we sell our pasture raised heritage pork , rose veal, and GMO-free eggs on our 26 acre property.
-We also sell grass-fed Loudoun County Angus beef from Oakland Green Farm in Lincoln, VA, free range chicken from Lovettsville VA and pasture raised lamb from Stephens City, VA, as well as a full line of McCutcheons jams, jellies, baking mixes and sodas.
+At our Farm Store, we sell our pasture raised heritage pork , rose veal, and GMO-free eggs raised on our 26 acre property.
+We also sell grass-fed Loudoun County Angus beef, free range chicken and pasture raised lamb from Lovettsville VA a, as well as a full line of McCutcheons jams, jellies, baking mixes and sodas.

-Our store also hosts the only coffee shop in the area, serving the finest in brewed and pour-over coffees from Kona, Hawaii, Ethiopia and Kenya, as well as fresh baked goodies and wi-fi, with both indoor seating and outdoor chairs overlooking the mountains and pastures.
+Our store also hosts the only coffee shop in the area, serving the finest in brewed and pour-over coffees and teas from Kona, Hawaii, Ethiopia and Kenya, as well as fresh baked goodies and wi-fi, with both indoor seating and outdoor chairs overlooking the mountains and pastures.
 We also feature a full line of local soaps and bath items artisan crafted by Jodi's Soapbox.

 Chef Patricia Glaeser (classically trained New York/Chicago private chef, farm manager and wife!) teaches cooking classes featuring locally grown ingredients and wines.
 To complete the "farm-to-fork" process and provide you with the finest in cooking experience , we sell the Big Green Egg line of charcoal grills/smokers, supplies and accessories.

 For those who seek the seclusion of a rural escape or "farm stay" in the heart of historic Loudoun County, Faith like a Mustard Seed Farm offers several B&B options.
 We can combine the B&B and cooking class for a unique food and lodging experience.
 We also do catering, and host weddings and events, providing a distinctive Loudoun flavor.

 Lastly, we view this farm as a gift from God.
 We take great pleasure in sharing the farm, including our rapidly growing Jersey and Brown Swiss dairy cow herd, with neighbors, local schools and church groups, and those interested in working on a farm to learn - for a day, or a working vacation!